Board of Directors / Advisory Panel

 Treasurer - Donna Spiegler (2022) currently serves as the treasurer of FoCH, and has been a member of the organization since 2009.
 She has a master’s degree in non-profit management and works in communications at a large historic house museum.
 Donna is always delighted when she can spend time at Richfield Heritage Preserve.

 Rob Richardson ( 2021) is the founder of FoCH.
 He is responsible for maintaining FoCH's Code of Regulations and proposing updates when necessary.
 Rob is a software developer, a musician, a photographer and a rail fan, combining as many of them as possible, wherever possible.whenever possible.

 Karen Smik (2022) handles publicity and loves to work on special events for FoCH.
-She has a son, a daughter, and precious granddaughter.
+She has a son/daughter-in-law, daughter/son-in-law and 2 precious granddaughters.
 Karen considers herself a "professional" volunteer and is involved with a number of community and school-related organizations.
 Oddly enough, she really likes to organize activities/functions and do paperwork.
 To say she's an avid reader is putting it mildly!
 Karen also enjoys going out to eat with friends (especially with fellow FoCH members) -- sometimes discussing topics of great consequence and sometimes just shooting the breeze.
 While she has lived in Richfield most of her adult life, she had never stepped foot onto Richfield Heritage Preserve until 2014 when Richfield residents were invited to tour the property.
 Karen is now a very passionate fan of this beautiful place.